ncatlab/nlab-content/pages/7/2/2/5/5227/content.md

 represents a system with three places (labelled $A$, $B$, and $C$) and one event/ transition (labelled $e$).
 Shown is a situation represented by an initial 'marking' where there are two tokens in $A$, one in $B$, and none in $C$.
 (The convention is that places are shown as circles and events as rectangles.)

 Suppose that the 'event' takes one 'part' of type $A$, one of type $B$ and produces one of type $C$.
 (This is indicated on the diagram by the labels on the edges.
-Clearly with the available  resources the even $e$ is able to be performed.
+Clearly with the available  resources the event $e$ is able to be performed.
 (The usual Petri net jargon for this is that '$e$ is enabled'.)
 In this case, $e$ can be 'fired' and the result will yield a marking of one token in $A$, none in $B$ and one in $C$.
 This sort of structure gets abstracted as follows:

 +--{: .un_defn}
 ###### Definition